tencent cloud

 Storage Resource Usage

-When messages use the Will feature and Retain feature, they require additional Broker storage resources.
-Therefore, when users configure the Will and Retain features, an additional 10 TPS is calculated for each.
+When messages use the Will feature and Retain feature, they require additional broker storage resources.
+Therefore, when you configure the Will and Retain features, an additional 10 TPS is calculated for each.

 Edition